golemparts/rppal/README.md

 SPI_NO_CS can be implemented by connecting the Slave Select pin on your slave device to any other available GPIO pin on the Pi, and manually changing it to high and low as needed.

+### UART

+_Coming in Release 0.8.0._

+RPPAL controls the Raspberry Pi's main and auxiliary UART peripherals through the tty device interface.

 ## Usage